wdi-atx-10/class/learning-objectives/week4.md

 ### Express

+- Explain Node.js is and what it allows us to do
+- Use NPM to install third party libraries
-- Describe what Express is
+- Describe and install Express
-- Install Express
-- Start an Express server
 - Explain what middleware is used for
-- Describe how a templating engine works in Express
+- Describe how to use a templating engine with Express
-- Define routes for different HTTP methods
+- Create routes for different HTTP methods
-- Explain how to capture and use parameters
+- Explain how to capture and use query, body, and named parameters
-- Explain how to include external libraries
 - Explain how to serve static content
-- Develop a web application with Express

 ### Mongo/NoSQL

+- Compare and contrast NoSQL with SQL
 - Describe how Mongo databases came about & why they're useful
-- Compare and contrast NoSQL with SQL
-- Define what a document is in the context of MongoDB
+- Define what documents and collections are in the context of MongoDB
-- Explain the difference between embedded and referenced documents, and how we use each to model relationships in MongoDB
+- Explain the difference between embedded and referenced documents
+- Model relationships in MongoDB
-- Issue basic CRUD commands to a database from the Mongo Shell into MongoLab
+- Issue basic CRUD commands to a database in MongoLab

 ### Mongoose